thejohnsullivan/McLeian/_posts/2016-07-24-john-sullivan.md

 {% include image.html url="/assets/images/John-9.JPG" %}

 Last summer, John spent 6 months in California interning and working at the Apple campus.
-Going over there to spend a weekend with him was a much-needed time.
+Going over there to spend a weekend with him was much-needed time.
 He showed me around San Francisco and brought me down the Hecka Cool coast.

 ***